 Hunting and Fishing Licenses Can Be Purchased by visiting the Massachusetts Fishing and Hunting Licenses page.

 Hunting, fishing, and shellfishing shall be done in accordance with applicable State and Local Laws and will be strictly enforced while occurring in or on a Town of Dennis Conservation Area.

 Hunting for in-season game is allowed in the following conservation areas as long as it is being done in accordance with applicable state and local laws: Crowes Pasture Beach, Fresh Pond, Simpkins Neck, and Roemig-Jacquinet.
 Waterfowl hunting may be allowed periodically from the Swan Pond Islands.The Water District properties also allow hunting if contacted for permission.

-Hunting Safety Online Map - click this link to view the hunting map layout within the Town of Dennis. *orange & pink areas are for HUNTING
+Hunting Safety Online Map - click this link to view the hunting map layout within the Town of Dennis. (note) Orange and pink areas are for Hunting.

-The following table is some basic information regarding the hunting of specific species.
-Please remember to refer to the Massachusetts Division of Fisheries and Wildlife Abstract for more detailed information on hunting Rules and Regulations:
+Please remember to refer to the Massachusetts Division of Fisheries and Wildlife Abstract for detailed information on hunting Rules and Regulations: